-An essential element of the plaintiff’s cause of action for negligence, or any other tort for that matter, is some reasonable connection between the act or omission of the defendant and the damage which the plaintiff suffered.
-This connection usually is dealt with by the courts in terms of what is called “proximate cause” or “legal cause”.
+An essential element of the plaintiff’s cause of action for negligence, or any other tort for that matter, is some reasonable connection between the act or omission by the defendant and the damage upon which the plaintiff suffered.

-In our example, assume that when the breast cancer was diagnosed, it was stage four and the plaintiff had a probability of a five-year survival of twenty (20%) percent.
-Further, assume that if the cancer were diagnosed eleven (11) months earlier, the probability of five-year survival would have been eighty (80%) percent.
-Subtracting the twenty (20%) percent from the eighty (80%) percent leaves a reduction in the probability of survival of sixty (60%) percent.
-Therefore, the plaintiff established the “legal proximate cause” as a well as the “but for proximate cause” and is able to bring a lawsuit against the healthcare provider.
-In this example, the plaintiff would argue the medical malpractice caused the probability of survival to be reduced by sixty (60%) percent.
+In our example, assume that when the breast cancer was diagnosed, it was Stage 4 and the plaintiff had a 20% probability of a five-year survival.
+Further, assume that if the cancer had been diagnosed 11 months earlier, the probability of five-year survival would have been eighty 80%.
+Subtracting the 20% percent from the 80% percent leaves a 60% probability of survival reduction.

 In law, damages cannot be speculative.
 Therefore, the theory of proximate cause is necessary to link the alleged damages to the actual breach of a legal duty and eliminate any speculation of whether or not the damages were proximately caused by the act or omission.

 If you are a physician, uninsured doctor, pain management specialist, dentist, or other licensed healthcare professional, and you are facing a potential lawsuit involving wrongful death, medical malpractice, or anything related to health care, we are the attorneys you need.